 Journalist, Presenter, Author

-As a journalist, Marc has produced documentaries around the world on everything from Hong Kong Billionaires to Megachurches, Sex in Japan to Torture Survivors.
-Marc’s one-on-one interviews with newsmakers like Al Gore, Tom Cruise, Julian Assange, Jennifer Lawrence have generated over 30 million online views and 3 United Nations Media Award Nominations.
+Marc anchored SBS TV’s national current affairs program The Feed for 9 years (2013-2022).
+He has reported around the globe from the 2019 Hong Kong protests to food crime in California to survivors of ISIS torture.
+Marc’s one-on-one interviews with the likes of Al Gore, Tom Cruise, Julian Assange, and Jennifer Lawrence have generated over 30 million online views.

 A well-known voice on ABC Radio, Fennell has presented the technology program Download this Show since 2012 and was triple j’s Movie Guy from 2006-2017.